scto/Kreate/README.md

 <p><b>It allowing the user to customize it at will.</b></p>
 </div>

+## What is KBuild

+You can think of KBuild as an unstable version of RiMusic, this is my playground where I add/test new stuff before pushing it back to [upstream branch](https://github.com/fast4x/RiMusic).

+# Disclaimer

+App may crash or cause data loss (within this app).
+Users are made aware of these problems prior to download.

 ## ✨ Features
 - **Multilingual support:** English, Italian, German, Russian, French, Spanish, Czech, Turkish, Romanian and more.
 Contributions for other languages are welcome
 - UI Mode, change style from RiMusic to classic ViMusic style and viceversa